The Porsche dilemma: 991.2 Turbo S vs 992 GT3

 Unspeakable levels of on-track performance are achieved through weight-saving glass, front wheels, rear fascia, battery and carbon fibre bonnet, downforce-producing rear wing and diffuser as well as the first example of race-derived, double wishbone front suspension on a road-going GT3.

-Crucially for the example in our showroom, its flat-six 4-litre naturally aspirated engine producing 503bhp is accompanied by the highly coveted manual gearbox which has been touted to provide unprecedented unification between car and driver.
+Crucially for this example, its flat-six 4-litre naturally aspirated engine producing 503bhp is accompanied by the highly coveted manual gearbox which has been touted to provide unprecedented unification between car and driver.

 As much as the 992 entices its driver to journey to the nearest circuit and challenge pretty much anything else out there, it is perfectly capable of a quick jaunt to the shops and back.
-It may not be the perfect car for that particular task but there's no doubt that you'd have a great time doing it.
+It may not be the perfect daily but there's no doubt that you'd have a great time doing it.

-The 991.2 Turbo S is undoubtedly the ying to the 992 GT3's yang.
-One is designed to epitomise Porsche's giant-killing supercar offering, the other is the ultimate expression of their road-legal, on-track potential, but both are equally capable of putting in impressive performances on the other's home turf.
-They're both going to put a very big smile on your face, so take your pick!
+The 991.2 Turbo S is undoubtedly the yin to the 992 GT3's yang.
+One is designed to epitomise Porsche's giant-killing supercar offering, and the other is the ultimate expression of their road-legal, on-track potential, but both are equally capable of putting in impressive performances on the other's home turf.
+At the end of the day, they're both going to put a very big smile on your face, so take your pick!